JessicaDeCunha/Natural-Language-Processing-and-Crypto/README.md

 The free developer version of the News API limits the total monthly requests, so be careful not to exceed the free limits.

----

-## Submission

-* Use the starter Jupyter Notebook provided to conduct the NLP analysis and host the notebook in a GitHub repository.

-* In your GitHub repository, include a ReadMe file that uses Markdown to summarize your homework.

-* Submit the link to your GitHub project to Bootcamp Spot.

----

-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.